 There should already be a graph in the Patch Editor.
 It uses a face landmark patch - Nose - to fix the 3D object to the tip of the nose:

 First, you're going to add an interaction that changes the size of the clown nose when you pinch the screen.
+You'll use the Screen Pinch patch to do this - but there are all kinds of interaction patches to choose from.

 To do this, start by adding the patch that will detect a pinching movement on the device screen:

-Screen Pinch has four ports:
+The Screen Pinch patch has four ports:

 We're only going to use the Scale port, because we want to use this interaction to control the size of the clown nose.